-Users can access the ExtraHop appliance in three ways: through a set of pre-configured user accounts, through local user accounts configured on the appliance, or through remote user accounts configured on existing authentication servers, such as LDAP, Radius, and TACACS+.
+Users can access the ExtraHop appliance in three ways: through a set of pre-configured user accounts, through local user accounts configured on the appliance, or through remote user accounts configured on existing authentication servers, such as LDAP, SAML, Radius, and TACACS+.

 This topic is about default and local accounts.
 See Remote Authentication to learn how to configure remote accounts.

 - This account provides full system read and write privileges on the Web UI, Admin UI, and Shell, which is the ExtraHop command-line interface (CLI).
 On physical appliances, the default password for this account is the service tag number on the front of the appliance.
 On virtual appliances, the default password is default.

 - The shell account, by default, has access to non-administrative shell commands in the ExtraHop CLI.
 On physical appliances, the default password for this account is the service tag number on the front of the appliance.
 On virtual appliances, the default password is default.

 |Note:||The default ExtraHop password for either account when deployed in Amazon Web Services (AWS) is the string of numbers after the -i in the instance ID.|

 ExtraHop appliances supports remote authentication for user access.
 Remote authentication enables organizations that have authentication systems such as LDAP (OpenLDAP or Active Directory, for example), SAML, RADIUS, or TACACS+ to enable all or a subset of their users to log into the appliance with their existing credentials.
 SAML single sign-on authentication is only available on Command and Discover appliances.

 - Automatic creation of ExtraHop accounts for users without administrator intervention.

 - Management of ExtraHop privileges based on user groups.